 The Board regularly follows up on the business plan, financial position and development as well as risks.
 The financial targets and the business plan will be reviewed on an annual basis.
-In 2021, the Board discussed issues related e.g. to the risk strategy and risk appetite framework, financial impacts of COVID-19, AML, internal control and compliance, recovery planning details, housing loan and covered bond market.
+In 2022, the Board discussed issues related e.g. to the risk strategy and risk appetite framework, Financial crime, internal control and compliance, well-being of the staff, recovery planning details, housing loan and covered bond market.

-The Secretary of the Board of Directors is Tarja Ikonen, Chief Operating Officer of Nordea Mortgage Bank Plc
+The Secretary of the Board of Directors is Tarja Ikonen.